-There's a "process" involved in just about everything we do, including making major changes in our life, so why would it be any different for setting personal goals.
-Without the knowledge of how to use this "process" to make changes, there's a good chance that nothing will change.
+There's a "process" involved in just about everything we do, and especially when setting personal goals.
+Without the knowledge of how to use this "process" to make changes, there's a good chance that the goals you do set will fail.

-This "process" goes back and forth during the entire game and usually, the team that has devised the best "processes" wins the game.
-There is always one "constant" and that's the goal of winning the game, and that NEVER changes!
+This "process" goes back and forth during the entire game and usually the team that has devised the best "processes" wins the game.
+There is always one "constant" and that's winning the game, and that NEVER changes!

-The point here is, you must develop a "process" or plan to achieve your personal goals, and this plan can be changed periodically as you hit roadblocks, but the personal goals you set must never be abandoned!
-We'll show you how the "process" works, as we move along.
+The point is you must develop a "process" or plan to achieve your personal goals.
+This plan can be changed periodically as you hit roadblocks, but the personal goals you set must never be abandoned!
+We'll show you how the "process" works as we move along.

-Once you decide to change your thoughts, in order to change your life, you have triggered an automatic brain response that will change the way you now perceive certain things.
+Once you decide to change something in your life you have triggered an automatic brain response that will change the way you now perceive certain things.

-Whatever change you think you would like to make, just deciding to change something will allow you to begin seeing things that were not perceptible before.
+Whatever change you think you would like to make, just deciding to make this change will allow you to begin seeing things that were not perceptible before.

-If you have focused on just one of your dreams, say playing the guitar, or the piano, or anything that ignites a passion in you, you will begin perceiving things about guitars, or pianos, or whatever, that you never saw before.
+If you have focused on just one of your dreams, say playing the guitar, the piano, getting a college degree, or anything that ignites a passion in you, you will now begin perceiving things about guitars or pianos or education that you never saw before.

-Since your brain is now making new connections, you are about to go on a new journey.
-If you set your expectations to something you really want to experience, you'll begin seeing more things that are connected to that.
+Since your brain is now making new connections you are about to go on a new journey.
+If you set your expectations to something that really excites you, you'll begin seeing more things that are connected to this expectation!

-When we decide on a goal, we will automatically start tuning in to things that are relevant to the goal we chose.
+When we decide to change something we will automatically start tuning in to things that are relevant to the change we wish to make.
 It's much like tuning into a radio or TV station.